section-engineering-education/engineering-education/articles/object-arrays-destructuring/index.md

 ### Assignment using square brackets

 There are some cases where using dots can't be applied.
 Here are some good examples:
-- When adding a property to an object using a key containing invalid identifiers.
+- When adding a property to an object using a key starting with an invalid identifier like:
+	- a sign or a symbol
+	- a number.
 - When property names are not determined until runtime.

 When you try to execute the code below, you get a syntax error.